Imagine you’re outside, and you see a plant sprouting roots and climbing up the side of another plant.

 These plants need water to survive but there isn’t any water in deserts, so these plants have developed this method to get water from the air instead of soil.

 The aerial roots absorb water from air through their leaves and store it as sap inside their stems.

-This sap is then transported down to their normal roots where it gets distributed throughout the rest of the plant body.
+This sap is then transported down to its normal roots where it gets distributed throughout the rest of the plant body.